 - An early trauma or injury

-Start by performing a simple assessment of your fur baby.
+Start by performing a simple assessment of your dog.
 Are they overweight?
 Does he/she get proper exercise?
 Do you still play together regularly?
 If not, keep an eye out for the following symptoms that may indicate that your furry friend’s joints need some TLC.

 - Difficulty standing from a sitting or lying position